MinneapolisStarTribune/agate-ai/README.md

 The resulting information can be used both to create products that might be useful to readers and journalists (think: mapping restaurant reviews, or crafting hyperlocal newsletters and alerts).
 And, when placed into a knowledge graph, the extracted entities enable more comprehensive and accurate searching and summarization than traditional retrieval-augmented generation, reducing the risk of hallucination and returning more useful results.

-The current version focuses only supports locations, but the same techniques can be applied to other entities, such as people and institutions, or more specific bits of structured information, such as recipes, sports statistics, and other pieces of information often captured in news stories.
+The current version focuses only supports locations, but the same techniques can (and will!) be applied to other entities, such as people and institutions, or more specific bits of structured information, such as recipes, sports statistics, and other pieces of data that are often captured in unstructured forms within news stories.

 Agate is currently in early development, but given early interest from some of our partners we've elected to work in the open.
 The code here is available under an MIT license.